MichaelClerx/cellml-validation/cellml_1_1/cellml_1_1_quick.md

     - *map_components*(*component_1*,*component_2*)
     - *map_variables*(*variable_1*,*variable_2*)

-Note that (contrary to what the spec says), most attributes listed above are _not_ in the CellML 1.0 namespace.
+Note that (contrary to what the spec says), most attributes listed above are _not_ in the CellML 1.1 namespace.
-The only attribute in the CellML 1.0 namespace is the `cellml:units` attribute, which appears _only_ inside `mathml:cn` elements.
+The only attribute in the CellML 1.1 namespace is the `cellml:units` attribute, which appears _only_ inside `mathml:cn` elements.

-All CellML 1.0 elements can also contain:
+All CellML 1.1 elements can also contain:
  - any element from the `rdf` namespace
  - a `cmeta:id` attribute.
- - _Any elements and attributes from any namespace_ other than `cellml`, `cmeta`, `rdf` and `mathml`.
+ - _Any elements and attributes from any namespace_ other than `cellml`, `cmeta`, `mathml`, `rdf`, and `xlink`.

 ## Grouping & public/private interfaces